Grimfuldev/Let_it_Die_Local_Saver/README.md

 2. If INI_PATH points at another ini and that file exists, that file wins.
 3. EDIT_SETTINGS=0  -> skip splash, start the game.
    EDIT_SETTINGS=1  -> 3 second splash.
 Click to open settings.
-4. After the game process exits, wait FLUSH_WAIT seconds, then it copy saves.
+4. After the game process exits, wait FLUSH_WAIT seconds, then it copies saves.

 settings.ini keys
 -----------------